 I have tried a lot of different ways to organize my notes in the last five years.
 I have tried note-taking apps on my smart phone, paper and physical notebooks and google docs.
 And I never really stuck with any of them consistently.
 Then around a year ago an app called Roam Research was hyped among my friends.
 Given my bad experiences with note-taking apps I was sceptical at first but was then convinced to try it after a long introductory session with a friend.
-I have used it only for 2 weeks now but I already love it.
+I have used it for half a year now and I like it a lot.
 Everything is easy and smooth and I always feel like I can create connections, hierarchies, etc. exactly as I want them to be.
 If you don’t want to pay for Roam, there is Obsidian which seems like an exact copy with slightly less features that also has a free version.
 In any case, I can recommend using one of them, because everyone who is using them says it revolutionized the organization of their work.
 I know it’s just a note-taking app, but the difference it makes is much larger than I expected.

 Even though I think that technology has great potential to improve productivity I put it very far down the list.
 This is simply because technology is just a tool to help you develop a good habit or make it easier to act upon it but won’t solve your problem by itself.
 If you don’t take the active mental steps, technology won’t help either.